A Cycle-Based Solvability Condition for Real Power Flow Equations: Results

 System stress is introduced by uniformly scaling the power injections by a scalar parameter $y$, i.e., $P(y)=y P^0$, where $P^0$ denotes the nominal injection vector.
 The corresponding particular line flow solution is

 For each value of $y$, we apply the verification procedure described in Section~\ref{Methodology}.
 Let $y_{\mathrm{cert}}$ denote the maximum loading level for which the proposed sufficient condition certifies the existence of a power flow solution.
-Likewise, let $y_{\mathrm{NR}}$ denote the largest loading level for which the NR method converges to a solution of the lossless power flow equations when initialized in the standard manner, and the phase angle differences are bounded by $\pi/2$.
-The quantity $y_{\mathrm{cert}}$ therefore represents the certified solvability margin given by the proposed method, whereas $y_{\mathrm{NR}}$ serves as a reference for the actual solvability boundary.
-To quantify the tightness of the certificate, we report

-as the tightness measure.
+Likewise, let $y_{\mathrm{CPF}}$ denote the largest loading level for which the CPF method converges to a solution of the lossless power flow equations when initialized in the standard manner, and the phase angle differences are bounded by $\pi/2$.
+The quantity $y_{\mathrm{cert}}$ therefore represents the certified solvability margin given by the proposed method, whereas $y_{\mathrm{CPF}}$ serves as a reference for the actual solvability boundary.
+To quantify the tightness of the certificate, we report $\eta \coloneqq \frac{y_{\mathrm{cert}}}{y_{\mathrm{CPF}}}$ as the tightness measure.
 A value of $\eta$ closer to $1$ indicates a less conservative certificate.
-The NR simulations were carried out using \textsc{Matpower}~\cite{Matpower_Data}.
+The CPF simulations were carried out using \textsc{Matpower}~\cite{Matpower_Data}.

 Table~\ref{tab:critical_ratio} compares the proposed test with two existing sufficient conditions from the literature, namely the $\lambda_2$ test~\cite{Lambda_2_test} and the $\infty$-norm test~\cite{Cutset_Projection}.

-It can be seen from the table that for both the IEEE 9-bus and 14-bus systems, the proposed method yields essentially exact certificate, with the certified loading level matching the NR-based reference.
-These results show that the proposed cycle constraint approach can provide a remarkably tight sufficient solvability condition, at least for small and moderately sized meshed networks.
+It can be seen from the table that {for different test networks}, the proposed method yields the best certificate among all existing conditions, with the certified loading level close to the CPF-based reference.
+These results show that the proposed cycle constraint approach can provide a remarkably tight sufficient solvability condition for meshed networks of different sizes.

-At the same time, the numerical studies indicate that the tightness of the certificate depends heavily on the chosen cycle basis.
-Different cycle bases of the same network lead to different matrices $C_\Sigma$ and $H=D^{-1}C_\Sigma$, which in turn affect the monotonicity structure of $g(\lambda)$, the size of the admissible box $\Lambda$, and the condition \eqref{eq:face_sign} in Theorem~\ref{thm:sufficient_condition}.
-In particular, cycle bases with weaker overlap among cycles tend to yield less conservative certificates, which is clear in the IEEE 14-bus case.
-These observations suggest that cycle basis selection is an important practical component of the proposed method.
-Developing systematic procedures for constructing favorable cycle bases and extending the approach to larger networks are among the important directions for future work.
+{To examine the impact of cycle basis selection on the proposed certification, we randomly varied the starting node used in the DFS-based cycle basis construction and repeated the process several times.
+The accuracy results obtained across all random samples remained identical, which supports the basis-invariance property of the proposed certificate.}